sara-nl/picasclient/README.md

 -----------------------
 ```

 The token in the database will have attachments with the standard and error output of the terminal.
-There you will find the output file `logs_token_0.out`, containing the output of the input command:
+There you will find the outputfile `logs_token_0.out`, containing the output of the input command:

 ```
 Tue 31 Dec 2024 00:00:00 CET